brianwalborn/home-lab/raspberry-pi/static-ip-address.md

     ```
 3. Apply the configuration by running
     ```
-    me@one:~$ sudo chmod 600 /etc/netplan/80-static-ip.yaml
+    me@zero:~$ sudo chmod 600 /etc/netplan/80-static-ip.yaml
-    me@one:~$ sudo netplan generate
+    me@zero:~$ sudo netplan generate
-    me@one:~$ sudo netplan apply
+    me@zero:~$ sudo netplan apply
     ```
-    > This will likely break your connection with the Pi but the configuration should still apply
+    > This may break your connection with the Pi but the configuration will still apply

     Now, when running `ip addr`, you should see the static IP address reflected on the interface with the interface renamed to the `set-name` from the configuration
     ```
-    me@one:~$ ip addr
+    me@zero:~$ ip addr
     ...
     3: wlan0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP group default qlen 1000
       link/ether d8:3a:dd:3c:74:5d brd ff:ff:ff:ff:ff:ff